tweedegolf/file-bundle/README.md

 In the html file you will notice that you can pass arguments to the file-bundle via the `data-options` attribute:

 - `rootFolderId: string`: Change the root (chroot) for this user, e.g. the top-most folder in the tree that this user is allowed to enter.
 - `language: string`: The default or fallback language, this project uses IETF language tags (e.g. `en-GB`) but you can use any standard you like.
-The locales are located in the folder `./locales`.
+The locales are located in the folder `./src/js/locales`.
+The locales are bundled with the javascript files to avoid extra http calls.
 - `imagesOnly: bool`: Whether or not the file-bundle should only display images.
 - `allowEdit: bool`: Whether of not the user is allowed to:
     - cut & paste folders and files